 Traction apophysitis/ilium apophysitis

-Ilium apopysitis is an overuse injury which occurs in children and adolescents at the front of the pelvis.
-An apophysis is a area of growth of a bone which also acts as a point for muscles to attach to.
+Ilium apophysitis is an overuse injury which occurs in children and adolescents at the front of the pelvis.
+An apophysis is an area of growth of a bone which also acts as a point for muscles to attach to.
 This injury can particularly affect those who participate in sport and those with tight hip muscles.
 The hip pain usually intensifies with activity.

 Symptoms: Apophysitis of the Ilium typically results in dull pain at the front of the hip.
 There will be tenderness at a specific point on the front of the hip.
 Pain usually gets worse with activity and there may be some mild swelling.